Theory and Design of Multifunctional Space-Time Metasurfaces: Generalized Circuit Theory for Space-Time Modulated Surfaces

 Finally, we need to calculate the admittance matrix of the shorted transmission line, $\mathbf{Y}_D$.
 One must notice that different Floquet modes have different frequencies and propagation constants in the substrate.
 Since the substrate is not modulated, there are no coupling elements in $\mathbf{Y}_D$.
-Therefore, $\mathbf{Y}_D$ is a diagonal matrix with elements $Y_D(n,n)=y_{D,n}$, where $n\in[-N,+N]$.
-For TM-polarized waves, the elements of the matrix can be written as
+Therefore, $\mathbf{Y}_D$ is a diagonal matrix with elements $Y_D(n,n)=y_{D,n}$, where $y_{D,n}$ is the input admittance of shorted transmission line for $n$-th harmonic.
+Following the derivation in the textbook \cite[\textsection~2.7]{pozar2009microwave}, we can obtain the expression of $y_{D,n}$ \cite{suppl},